lejubjoteur/lejubjoteur/README.md

 ### Hi there ! 👋

-I'm Quentin, Scala developer born in 42Paris.
-I'm looking for a new permanent position in Switzerland.
+I'm Quentin, developer born in 42Paris.
+Now based in Switzerland as IoT Software engineer and cloud.

     📫 How to reach me quentin.gimenez003@gmail.com